fabrice-etanchaud/dbt-dremio/README.md

      [ AS select_statement ]

 ## Incremental

+This is a very interesting materialization.
+An incremental transformation is not only referencing other models and/or sources, but also itself.
+As the `SELECT` statement is embedded in a jinja2 template, it can be written in order to produce two distinct datasets; one for (re)initialization; one for incremental update, based on the current content of the already created dataset.
+The SQL will access to the current dataset with the special `this` relation.

 ### the `append`strategy is available in dbt when `dremio.iceberg.ctas.enabled=yes` in dremio.

 adapter's specific configuration|type|required|default